NBISweden/module-organising-data-dm-practices/_episodes/001-keeping-records.md

 ## Backing up your files and folders

 Even if memory serves you well, technology might not.
 Know your storage needs and plan solutions accordingly.
-Factors that play a role are, for example, data sensitivity, ease of access, file size, and overall data volume.
+Factors that play a role include data sensitivity, ease of access, file size, and overall data volume.
 You can also ask yourself where, how and by whom your data will be produced, accessed, transformed, and transferred throughout and beyond the project.

  - Nearly all data, metadata and project information necessary to understand your analysis and results require some sort of backup strategy.
  - Try to keep backup in three separate locations, on at least two different kinds of media (server, portable hard drive, cloud).
 Consider off-site backups.